tspannhw/pulsar-pychat-function/README.md

 ## correct syntax for localrun

-## connect to k8 node and run from there
+## connect to k8 node and run from there localrun

 ````
 kubectl exec -it -n pulsar pulsar-mini-toolset-0 -- /bin/bash